gabriele-inghirami/get_number_of_collisions_in_smash_or_urqmd/README.md

 - hadron_types.dat (dN/dt of collisions by colliding ion species: 2 baryons, 2 mesons...)
 - process_types.dat (dN/dt of collisions by process type: soft strings, hard string, elastic...)
-The contents of the files are described in their headers.
+The contents of the files are described in their headers. print_txt.py is able to automatically recognize whether the input file was produced by diff_or_ratio_results.py or get_number_of_collisions.py.

 ## Config files, slurm and gnuplot scripts